 Each year more than 2.3 million people are incarcerated in the United States, which is more than any other nation in the world.
 The aim of punishing criminal offenses with fines, probation, incarceration, death, and other sanctions is to deter both the convicted individuals and the general population from committing future offenses.
 In an effort to examine the long-term effects of mass incarceration, both socially and economically, as well as court sentencing and criminal rehabilitation, criminologists can employ a variety of innovative statistical methods.

-quasi-experimental study investigated whether a two-day jail sentence for first-time driving while intoxicated (DWI) offenders provided a significant deterrent for future offenses.
+In 1993, an Accident Analysis & Prevention quasi-experimental study investigated whether a two-day jail sentence for first-time driving while intoxicated (DWI) offenders provided a significant deterrent for future offenses.
 In this study, two judges were primarily responsible for sentencing DWI offenders in Hennepin County, Minnesota.
 While one judge was known for sentencing first-time drunk drivers 73% of the time, the other judge only sentenced these individuals 14% of the time.
-Accident Analysis & Prevention

 The study found that of the 383 offenders that were sentenced by both the judges, 60 were reconvicted within 23 months after their initial sentence.
 There was no significant difference between individuals who were sentenced by one judge as compared to the other, thereby concluding that jail time, in this case at least, did not provide a specific deterrent to future crime.